Luc Steels: The knowledge-level in expert systems

-Artificial Life and Behavior-based Robotics.
+Artificial Life and Behavior-based Robotics

-Around 1986, after an encounter with Ilya Prigogine from the Free University of Brussels (ULB), Steels opened in his VUB laboratory a second research line to develop a new paradigm for AI inspired by living systems.
-Because this paradigm rose as a part of the movement towards `Artificial Life', it became known as the Artificial Life approach to AI or also, because of the emphasis on behavior, as the behavior-based approach to AI and robotics, as well as the animat approach.
+Around 1986 Steels opened in his VUB laboratory a second research line to develop a new paradigm for AI inspired by living systems.
+Because this paradigm rose as a part of the movement towards Artificial Life, it became known as the Artificial Life approach to AI or also, because of the focus on behavior, as the behavior-based approach to AI and robotics, as well as the animat approach.
 The behavior-based paradigm was intended to be complementary to the knowledge-based paradigm, which targets deliberative intelligence, in that it tackles reactive intelligence for real time adaptive behavior of autonomous robotic agents embodied in real world environments.
 This new research line was at the confluence of several emerging trends happening in the late nineteen-eighties and nineteen-nineties: A revival of cybernetic reactive robots spearheaded by Rodney Brooks, the establishment of Artificial Life shaped as a new discipline by Chris Langton, a renewed focus on emergent computation through self-organisation using cellular automata, models from chaos theory, and genetic algorithms, and the rise of multi-layered neural networks initiated by David Rumelhart and James McClelland.

-As in the case of knowledge based systems,Steels was very active in establishing the new paradigm by organising a series of key workshops, conferences and summer and spring schools and by writing some influential papers to define the new paradigm.
+Steels was active in establishing the new paradigm by organising a series of workshops, conferences and summer and spring schools and by writing some influential papers to define the new paradigm.
 With his team in Brussels, he worked out hardware platforms (using self-designed processing boards, Lego and simple electronics parts, with Tim Smithers taking the lead) and software platforms including PDL (Process Description Language).
 He also set up various robotic experiments, the most important one being the self-sufficiency experiment, initiated with ethologist David McFarland.

 The self-sufficiency experiment was based on Walter Grey's electric tortoise experiment from the 1950s.
 This experiment featured simple automatons (animats) capable of wall following, phototaxis and finding and using a charging station.
-The McFarland-Steels experiment added the additional challenge of having multiple competing robots and competition for the energy in the charging station so that the robots had to do work.
-The experimental setup functioned for a decade as a framework for experiments in adaptive behavior, genetic algorithms and reinforcement learning by several generations of students at the VUB AI Lab with Andreas Birk taking the lead.
+The McFarland-Steels experiment added the challenge of having multiple robots and competition for the energy in the charging station so that the robots had to do work.
+The experimental setup functioned for 10 years as a framework for experiments in adaptive behavior, genetic algorithms and reinforcement learning by students at the VUB AI Lab with Andreas Birk leading them.